 You need to develop a blog strategy in order to get to your content to that point.
 Aside from developing your strategy, your blog posts will be more successful if they accomplish these four things.

 Successful blogs …

 - Add value.
 Your blog should contain content that your target audience wants to read.
 Entertain them, educate them, share news, or do a little of all three.
 Just remember that it’s not about you, it’s about your customers and their wants and needs.

 - Have clear goals.
 What do you want to get out of blogging?
 Ideally, you should be focused on bringing readers in through search engines and social media, building a relationship with them, and eventually driving sales.

 - Build upon your brand.
 Blogs can be used to not only support your brand, but to help establish it.
 Blogging gives you a voice and you can harness storytelling to connect with users and make your brand stand out.

 - Be consistent.
 If you can only put out one post a month, that’s OK.
-Just make sure that you’re making time to hit that once-a-month mark regularly.
+Make sure you’re making time to regularly hit that once-a-month mark.